 2) Prepare good test cases before start to testing.
-I mean give stress on the functional test cases which includes major risk of the application.
+I mean give stress on the functional test cases which include the major risk of the application.

-3) Create a sufficient test data before tests, this data set include the test case conditions and also the database records if you are going to test DB related application.
+3) Create sufficient test data before tests, this dataset includes the test case conditions and also the database records if you are going to test DB related application.

-4) Perform repeated tests with different test environment.
+4) Perform repeated tests with the different test environment.

-5) Try to find out the result pattern and then compare your results with those patterns.
+5) Try to find out the resulting pattern and then compare your results with those patterns.

 6) When you think that you have completed most of the test conditions and when you think you are tired somewhat then do some monkey testing.

-7) Use your previous test data pattern to analyse the current set of tests.
+7) Use your previous test data pattern to analyze the current set of tests.

-9) Last and the best trick is try very hard to find the bug ;-) As if you are testing only to break the application!
+9) Last and the best trick is to try very hard to find the bug.
+As if you are testing only to break the application!

 I will include more tips in some coming posts.